industrial-edge/Bring-own-apps-to-shopfloor/docs/install_MinIO.md

 docker pull minio/minio:latest
 ```

-Then you can import the following docker-compose.yaml file into IEAP to install MinIO app on IEM directly.
+Then you can import the following docker-compose.yaml file into IEAP to install MinIO app on Industrial Edge Management directly.

 ```
 version: "2.4"